Florida Writ of Garnishment

-One of the first things a creditor garnishes is a bank account.
-Bank accounts are “debts” because they are demand accounts; the financial institution owes money on deposit to the debtor upon demand.
+The most common garnishment is a bank account garnishment.
+Checking accounts are “debts” because they are demand accounts; the financial institution owes money on deposit to the debtor upon demand.

 Understanding Writ of Garnishment in Florida